 Instructional Technology Support is the launching point for anyone seeking information on various technological services and support offered at Ohio University Southern.
 Contact IT services at 740.533.4569.
-For work orders please use Footprints.
+For work orders please create a ticket with the Ohio University Technology Help Center.

 The mission of the OU-Southern Instructional Technology Support Team is to enable, promote and support use of technology for academic excellence.
 We will focus on providing training & support to faculty, staff and students.